Conversion Optimization

 2. Is Cyber Monday only online?

-Cyber Monday is an online-only event that began as a respite to customers to avoid the long queues and unpleasant experiences faced on Black Friday since it is an in-store event.
+Cyber Monday is an online-only event that began as a respite for shoppers to avoid the long queues and unpleasant experiences faced on Black Friday, since it is an in-store event.

 3. What do people buy on Cyber Monday?

-As an Adobe survey, the product categories by maximum sales during Cyber Monday 2021 were —
+As per an Adobe survey, the product categories by maximum sales during Cyber Monday 2024 were —

 You might also like